Lesson 4 of 6

 Composition history

 As soon as interpreters recognize that Exodus was not composed by a single author such as Moses, they are confronted by a complex and ambiguous history of composition.
-The book of Exodus does not itself claim Moses as the author in any modern sense of authorship.
-Data such as two narratives introducing the divine name (Exodus 3 and 6) and variations in the name of Moses father-in-law (Exodus 2 and 18) undergirded the theory of multiple narratives telling the Exodus story, each at the same time reflecting concerns of its own era.
-The documentary hypothesis, as it was termed, posited a collation of these prior narrations into one continuous narrative in the postexilic period.
-Confidence in this reconstruction has diminished, but that has not led to a return to the notion of a single author such as Moses.
-Rather, there has been recognition of prior blocks of material such as Exodus 21-23.
-The period of composition is thus seen as an ongoing process of telling and retelling of the accounts to shape identity and to form practice in varied circumstances, most of which are now no longer recoverable with historical exactness.
+The Book of Exodus does not itself claim Moses as the author in any modern sense of authorship.
+Data such as two narratives introducing the divine name (Exodus 3 and 6) and variations in the name of Moses’ father-in-law (Exodus 2 and 18) undergird the theory that multiple ancient narratives are entwined in the Exodus story, each at the same time reflecting concerns of its own era.
+Although Exodus probably emerged in its final form in the 4th century BCE, the period of its composition is an extended one: an ongoing process of telling and retelling of the accounts to shape identity and to form practice in varied circumstances, most of which are now no longer recoverable with historical exactness.

 Connections to the rest of the Pentateuch